SumoLogic/sumologic-docker-logging-driver/README.md

 }
 ```

-Now all containers started with `docker run your/container` will send logs to SumoLogic.
+Now all containers started with `docker run your/container` will send logs to Sumo Logic.

 ## Uninstall
 To cleanly disable and remove the plugin, run `plugin_uninstall.sh`.